efe1235gusen2-design/EA-Soft-Minecraft-Launcher/TERMS_OF_SERVICE.md

 To the maximum extent permitted by law, the developers of the Launcher shall **not be liable** for any direct, indirect, incidental, consequential, or special damages arising out of or in connection with your use of (or inability to use) the Launcher, including but not limited to data loss, account issues, or game-file problems.

-## 7. Open Source
+## 7. Semi-Open Source and Transparency

-The Launcher is open-source software.
-Its source code is available on its GitHub repository under the license stated there.
-You are free to inspect, modify, and contribute to the project in accordance with that license.
+The Launcher is developed according to semi-open-source and transparency principles.
+Publicly available source code and related technical information allow the project to be inspected and contributed to.
+However, not all components or operational details of the project are required to be public; some parts may remain closed for security, service continuity, or technical reasons.
+Publicly available code must be used in accordance with its applicable license and terms.

 ## 8. Changes to These Terms